Brooklyn New York, USA Travel Guide

 Temperatures shift significantly between seasons.
 Pack layers.

-Travelers to the United States, including Brooklyn, meet specific visa and entry requirements.
+Travelers to the United States, including Brooklyn, meet a particular visa and entry requirements.
 These vary depending on your nationality and the purpose of your visit.

 Visa types and application processes vary by nationality and travel purpose.